 Fundraising is at the core of our Take Steps program and those funds are used to advance critical patient care and research for cures.
 Fundraising can be easy and fun!
-Start by asking 10 friends or coworkers to donate $16 in honor of the 1.6-3.1 million people living with this disease.
-That equals $160 and you are on your way to reaching your goal!
+Start by asking 30 acquaintances to donate $5 in honor of the estimated 3.1 million Americans living with this disease.
+That equals $150 and you are on your way to reaching your goal!

 Contact your local Take Steps staff for added support

 Make checks payable to: "Crohn’s & Colitis Foundation" and be sure to add participant/team to be credited with your donation

 Use our fundraising tools for more ideas, tips, tricks and tools to increase your impact.